Jarabi/Jarabi/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Javascript and Python
 - 💞️ I’m looking to collaborate on WebDev projects
-- 📫 How to reach me jarabialex@gmail.com or WHATSAPP +254702111643
+- 📫 How to reach me jarabialex@gmail.com or WhatsApp +254702111643

 <!---
 Jarabi/Jarabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.